Russian language in Israel: Politics

 As of 2022, approximately 15% of the Israeli population is Russian-speaking, and the Russian-speaking community accounts for 15 percent of Israel's eligible voters.
-Ze'ev Khanin surmised that Russian Jews in Israel tend to be politically conservative, estimating that 50 to 60 percent supported the Likud Beiteinu coalition.
+Ze'ev Khanin surmised that Russian Jews in Israel tend to be politically conservative, estimating that 50 to 60 percent supported the Likud Beiteinu coalition in 2013.

 Israeli journalist Lily Galili attributed this to being in part due to an unwillingness to make land concessions for the Israeli-Palestinian peace process.
 She explained, "They come from this huge empire to this tiny Israel and they say: 'Is that all, is that the country?
 And what, you want to give back the territories?
 Who gives up territory in the first place!
 And in this small country.
 You must be kidding!'"
 Russian-speaking Israeli analyst Igor Khlopitsky stated that this also resulted from the Russian-speaking Israelis generally wanting quick results during times of turmoil, saying, "Those who came after Perestroika had the Soviet mentality beaten out of them by the very difficult problems of the time.
 And where some other Israelis see the possibilities for discussion and dialogue, they just want to solve the problems swiftly."

 Status and usage

 Hebrew is the only official language of the State of Israel, and Arabic has special status.

 Russian and a number of other immigrant languages are widely used in Israel, because ethnic Jews from dozens of countries from all around the world have settled in the area.
 Russian is the major immigrant language of Jews living in Israel.
 Since 1967, millions of Russian Jews have settled in the country, and a great influx of Jews from the post-Soviet states took place in the 1990s.
 Today, Russian is used in cultural events, the educational system, and other public domains.
+Russian-language publishing in Israel has also included works on Jewish themes, for example those issued by Gesharim publishers run by Mikhail Grinberg.
+There are a number of authors who write in Russian, including Russian literary awards winners such as Dina Rubina or Alexander Goldstein.

 By 1999, about 5 to 10 percent of all jobs in Israel were held by Russian speakers.
 The Ministry of Transport published booklets and manuals in Russian.
 It is very likely to find Russian-speaking doctors at hospitals.

 Education

-Most Jewish immigrants from the Soviet Union were highly educated, with almost 45 percent of them having some kind of higher education.
+Most Jewish immigrants from the Soviet Union were highly educated, with almost 45 percent of them having a college degree.

 Although Russian is the native language of a significant part of the country's population, it occupies a modest role in Israel's education system.
 Hebrew University started teaching Russian in 1962.
 In public schools, the first Russian-language classes were opened in the 1970s in large cities.
 The number of students enrolled in these programs dropped in the 1980s as immigration from the Soviet Union slowed down.
 In the 1990s, a Russian-language program carried out by local governments called Na'leh 16 included some 1,500 students.
 In 1997, about 120 schools in Israel taught Russian in one way or another.